Innocent259/FIFA-Congress-Meeting/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+First and foremost I thank <a href="">Cindy Shin in Behance </a> who provided the original design of this project and Microverse team which gave me access to it.

 I would like to thank my coding partners for being there for me when I need help.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>